jacobmca/01-HTML-Git-CSS-Challenge/README.md

 ## Description

 This is my completed repository for the UC Berkeley eDX Bootcamp's challenge for Week 1: HTML-Git-CSS.
-I completed this challenge to show my understanding of the fundamentals of HTML, CSS, and Git basic programming and semantics.
+I completed this challenge to show my understanding of the fundamentals of HTML, CSS, and Git basic programming/semantics.

 This repository displays the original, unsolved code and updates the HTML and CSS into a logical and condensed semantic structure, adds alt attributes to the project's images and icons, quality controls the links and titles, and adds comments to break down the updated CSS.